Piotr1215/cloudrumble/docs/tacos.md

 Hashicorp's [terraform](https://www.terraform.io/) and the open source ecosystem built around it is nowadays de facto a standard for Infrastructure as Code IaC.
 Standalone terraform workflow is great, but quickly becomes unmanageable when used at scale.

+> If you want to learn about alternative tools moving towards Infrastructure as Data, check out [my recent blog](https://medium.com/itnext/infrastructure-as-code-the-next-big-shift-is-here-9215f0bda7ce) about [Crossplane](https://crossplane.io/).

 A typical simple implementation of a standard terraform workflow could consist of:

-- integrating terraform CLI into CI/CD pipelines by utilizing GitLab terraform runner or a standalone container
+- integrating terraform CLI into CI/CD pipelines by utilizing a terraform runner or a standalone container
-- configuring terraform remote backend (also possible with GitLab) to store state enabling collaboration between different teams
+- configuring terraform remote backend to store state enabling collaboration between different teams
-  - as a side note, state file needs to be locked if concurrent runs are enabled to avoid overrides when running in a single environment
+  - state file needs to be locked if concurrent runs are enabled to avoid overrides when running in a single environment

 The above steps are possible with the standard terraform tooling, but there are challenges that need to be addressed along the way too:

 - integration with common development best practices, like code reviews, updates via Merge Request, handling Feature Branches
 - RBAC; as the solution matures, different roles are able to perform different tasks in different environments, such as apply only, deletion etc
 - Audit history - who runs what, what was the result, ability to revert to previous state
-- Infrastructure governance & policies for example using OPA
+- Infrastructure governance & policies for example using OPA or Kyverno
 - Enabling of efficient self-service for Dev/QA teams, like creation and destruction of testing environments

 Doing IaC at scale in the right way is hard!
-Since we are not in a cloud environment, this is even harder.
+This is even harder if done on prem.
 Doing so means investing significant time and resources to design, develop and maintain the solution.

 ## Time for TACOS